Definition

 Link to originalOS Execution within User Processes

-OS execution within user processes is a modern operating system architecture where the kernel code and data are mapped into the address space of every user process.
-In this model, the OS does not exist as a separate entity but as a privileged part of the process itself.
+OS execution within user processes is an architecture where the kernel is mapped into the address space of every process.
+The OS exists as a privileged part of the process itself, not as a separate entity.